codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 Use SendGrid to incorporate emails.
 You should have email notifications implemented for the followign scenarios:

-1. Email confirmation upon registration.
+* [ ] Email confirmation upon registration.
-2. Upon successful completion of an order, email the user a receipt.
+* [ ] Upon successful completion of an order, email the user a receipt.
 	- We have not setup a payment process yet, but this should not prevent you from adding an order confirmation process.

+In addition, pleaes add the following to your Account Profile:

+* [ ] Ability to review previously submitted orders.

 ## Day 7